tranquilink2022-gif/CapsuleWardrobeAI/replit.md

 ## Overview

 Closana is a mobile-first web application that helps users create thoughtful capsule wardrobes tailored to their lifestyle and environment.
-The app guides users through an onboarding process to define their wardrobe needs (season, climate, use case, style) and provides personalized recommendations for fabrics, colors, and capsule structure.
-Users can manage their capsule wardrobes, maintain shopping lists, and receive AI-powered outfit suggestions.
+Users have immediate access to all features via bottom navigation (Capsules, Shopping, Outfits, Profile).
+The optional onboarding flow guides users through defining their wardrobe needs (season, climate, use case, style) when creating a new capsule, providing personalized AI recommendations.
+Users can manage multiple capsule wardrobes, maintain shopping lists, and receive AI-powered outfit suggestions.

 ## User Preferences